runtimeverification/k/k-distribution/k-tutorial/1_basic/22_proofs/README.md

 STORE [ $a <- A:Int ] [ $b <- B:Int ] [ $c <- B:Int ]
 ```

-we see that we should be in the constraints of the `ensures`, since the value
+we see that we should be within the constraints of the `ensures`, since the value
 of `$c` in the store equals `B` in this branch.
 We next examine the negative
 and positive constraints of the output and, more often than not, the goal is to
 instruct K how to use the information from the final configuration and the